michelenewman/michelenewman.github.io/_pages/about.md

   - /about.html
 ---

 I am a doctoral student in the Information School at the University of Washington advised by Dr. Jin Ha Lee.
 I am also a member of the [UW Gamer Group](https://gamer.ischool.uw.edu/) and the [Digital Youth Lab](https://digitalyouth.ischool.uw.edu/).
-In the broadest sense, my research interests include knowledge organization and preservation of interactive/multimedia, music information retrieval, and computational creativity.
+In the broadest sense, my research interests include knowledge organization and preservation of interactive/multimedia, music information retrieval, and the impact of technology on creativity.

 Currently, my work looks at the potential of online, fan-generated content for the long-term preservation of video games and the way artificial intelligence is impacting the creativity of composers and children.